Programme Overview:

 International (Non EEA) applicants currently residing outside of the EEA Region.
 No

-This programme is aimed at students who have an undergraduate degree which has a strong focus on statistics and/or mathematics, and who wish to gain a deeper understanding of the subject.
+This programme is aimed at students who have an undergraduate numerate degree with a basic background of statistics, and who wish to gain a deeper understanding of statistics and of its key role in data science.
 The programme trains students in both applied and theoretical statistics, and prepares them well for a career either in industry or in academia.
-The taught modules in the programme provide a thorough grounding in statistics; the (supervised) research project introduces the students to the area of statistical research.
-We expect our students to become autonomous learners and researchers capable of setting their own research agenda.
+A wide variety of taught modules provide a thorough grounding in statistics; in addition, the students take a supervised research module to develop an individual research project to address a present-day statistical problem.
+We train our students to become autonomous learners and researchers capable of setting their own research agenda.
 They will be capable of solving relevant problems in the language of statistics.
-Our graduates will be in demand by employers and academic research institutes for their ability to use the tools they have learned to explain, describe and predict.
+Our graduates will be in demand by employers and academic research institutes for their ability to use the tools they have learned to explain, describe, model and predict.
 We value students who are motivated to find the underlying causes and reasons for observations and patterns.
 We aim to provide a teaching and learning environment that develops confidence and independence through a wide variety of interactive formats, both inside and outside the classroom.

 MSc Statistics (T020) Full Time